Maintenance

 Shade Sails are engineered to withstand snow fall; this relates to fresh snow only.
 All frozen snow and ice must be removed straightaway.
 Never use a heat source underneath your sail, the fabric is not heat resistant and could become damaged.
 Ensure that trees or foliage do not come into contact with the sail.
 Prune back branches or foliage when required.

-Please note that if you are working at height a suitable risk assessment should be carried out before maintenance works commence.
+Please note: If you are working at height a suitable risk assessment should be carried out before maintenance works commence.

-Timber- ensure that there is no movement in the structural upright timber posts, if there is movement present please contact us for further advice.
-If there is air cracking and splinters present, please refer to point Timber Maintenance for information on this.
+Ensure that there is no movement in the structural upright timber posts; if any movement is present please contact us for further advice.
+If air cracking and splinters are present, please refer to the "Timber" section of this maintenance guide for information on this.

-Fixings - ensure that all fixings are secure and if required tighten them if necessary.
+Ensure that all fixings are secure and tighten if necessary.

-Guttering- ensure that all guttering and drainpipes are clear of leaves and debris.
+Ensure that all guttering and drainpipes are clear of leaves and debris.
 This can be done by using a small trowel to scoop out loose debris, working away from the drain outlet.
 Once the debris has been removed the gutters can then be cleared with a hose pipe working towards the drain outlet.
-If the drainpipes are obstructed, try flushing the debris down with the hose.
+If the drainpipes are obstructed try flushing the debris down with a hose.

-Rinse the roof or windows with clean water, use warm soapy water to spray onto the surface and allow it to work its way into the dirt, then repeat the process.
-Any stubborn grime can be gently brushed away with a very soft bristled boom or hose attachment, a soft cloth or with a soft sponge.
+Rinse the roof or windows by applying warm soapy water onto the surface and allowing it to work its way into the dirt, then repeat the process.
+Any stubborn grime can be gently brushed away with a very soft bristled broom, a soft cloth or with a soft sponge.

 Avoid using any common household cleaning products on the polycarbonate as this could damage the coatings which protect it from UV damage.
-Avoid washing the polycarbonate roof on very warm days, and dry it as much as possible after cleaning and rinsing.
+Avoid washing the polycarbonate roof on very warm days and ensure to dry it as much as possible after cleaning and rinsing.